 To cut an already fairly long story short, while most TVs will be sonically improved by almost any soundbar, it would take something genuinely excellent to significantly upgrade the A95K’s sound.
 A Sonos Beam Gen 2 would do the job, but something along the lines of the Arc should be considered a more appropriate starting point.

 On the subject of serious sound, the A95K continues the flagship Sony TV tradition of having speaker terminals so that the TV can take the place of a centre speaker in a surround sound system.
 However, while the A95K sounds very good for a TV, it’s very unlikely that it will have anything like the same sonic character as your other speakers, and even the best AV receiver will struggle to compensate for the differences.
-It’s a similar story with the Acoustic Centre Sync feature, which is designed to utilise the TV’s speakers when it’s partnered with specific Sony sound solutions such as the HT-A7000 soundbar and HT-A9 speaker system – while closer, the tonal differences are still too pronounced for there to be genuine harmony across the front of the soundfield.
+It’s a similar story with the Acoustic Centre Sync feature, which is designed to utilise the TV’s speakers when it’s partnered with specific Sony sound solutions such as the HT-A7000 soundbar and HT-A9 speaker system.
+While closer, the tonal differences are still too pronounced for there to be genuine harmony across the front of the soundfield.
 Our advice is that you either use the TV’s built-in speakers or, preferably, use a dedicated sound system.

 While not the new dawn of TV technology that some may have been expecting, the Sony A95K does suggest that there are some improvements that QD-OLED offers over standard OLED, most notably increased detail and colour reproduction in the brightest parts of the picture.

 In short, for movies and TV shows, in SDR and HDR and at all resolutions, the Sony A95K is exceptional.
 Xbox Series X and high-end PC gamers will still be better served by an LG G2, but for everyone else this is, albeit by a relatively slim margin, the new gold standard.
+It's only a shame that it's still commanding such a high price.

 - Picture 5